Azure/meta-azure-service-broker/docs/azure-document-db.md

   ```
   {
     "resourceGroup": "my-resource-group-name",
-    "docDbName": "docdbname123",
-    "parameters": {
+    "docDbAccountName": "docdbaccountname123",
     "location": "westus"
   }
-  }
   ```

-  **Please remove the comments in the JSON file before you use it.**
+  >**NOTE:** Please remove the comments in the JSON file before you use it.

 3. Check the operation status of creating the service instance